braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 You can assign a set of eligible fields to [`configuration.devicePropertyAllowList`][3] on your `Braze.Configuration` to specify an allowlist for device fields that are collected by the SDK.
 The full list of fields is defined in [`Braze.Configuration.DeviceProperty`][4].
 To turn off the collection of all device fields, set the value of this property to an empty set (`[]`).

 {% alert important %}
 By default, all fields are collected by the Braze Swift SDK.
-Removing some device properties can disable SDK features.
+Removing some device properties may disable SDK features.
 {% endalert %}

 For more usage details, refer to [Storage][5] in the Swift SDK documentation.